 Food & Shopping

 New to the museum is a cafe – appropriately named Darwin’s.
 The cafe offers smoothies, soups, sandwiches, pastries, and beverages.
-They close at 4p on weekdays, so they may not be an option for a late afternoon visit.
+They are open 8a-3p on weekdays.

 The Museum Store offers more products than at the prior location.
 In addition to natural history books, toys, and displays, they also sell museum logo merchandise.